MarcoSaguatti/Multimetric_analysis_of_automatic_contours/README.md

 [numpy](https://numpy.org/install/) and [pandas](https://pandas.pydata.org/docs/getting_started/install.html) are other required libraries.

 ## General informations
+The main part of the program is stored in the [Main.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Main.py) script.

-All the code needed to run the program is stored in the [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py) script.
+All the library functions of the program are stored in the [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py) script.

 [patients](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/tree/master/patients) folder contains three patients where the organs at risk were contoured manually and using a deep learning and a model based segmentation algorithms.